fnproject/tutorials/JavaFDKIntroduction/README.md

 ```

 In the background, Maven compiles the code and runs any tests, the function is
 packaged into a container, and then the function is run to produce the output
 "Hello, world!".

 You can also pass data to the invoke command.
 For example:

 ![user input](images/userinput.png)
 >```sh
-> echo -n 'Bob' | fn invoke myapp javafn
+> echo -n 'Bob' | fn invoke java-app javafn
 >```

 ```txt